 The European Space Agency's Planck space mission (opens in new tab) ran from 2009 to 2013 and continued the study of the cosmic microwave background.

-The ESA is currently developing the Euclid mission, which should fly by the end of the decade.
+ESA is currently developing the Euclid mission, which should launch in 2023, according to ESA's fact sheet (opens in new tab).
 Euclid will study dark matter and dark energy with greater precision, tracing its distribution and evolution through the universe.

 Common cosmological questions